nestor-custodio/env_parser/README.md

 Additional features/options coming in the future:

+- Allow for a ".env_parser" file where you can easily type-check and/or register (as constants) any ENV variables you like.
 - Continue to round out the "as" type selection as ideas come to mind, suggestions are made, and pull requests are submitted.